Stte/malloc_failer/README.md

 ```sh
 docker run -dti --name malloc_tester -v $(pwd):/project/ malloc-test
 ```
-Now you can for example run your make file running:
+Now you can, for example, run your make file in the docker container by running:
 ```sh
 docker exec -ti malloc_tester make
 ```

-There is working demo in the demo folder.
+There is a working demo in the demo folder.
 You can run the demo by running the test.sh